-As stated in paragraph 1.15 of the proposed Impairment Assessment Guidelines (Guidelines) there is a need for effective communication between all parties concerned with an assessment, to enable the fair, efficient and timely undertaking of assessments.
+There is a need for effective communication between all parties concerned with an Assessment, to enable the fair, efficient and timely undertaking of assessments.
 To achieve that aim, it is desirable that communication be:

 - (a) clear by using plain and simple language and, in the case of communication with an injured worker, in language appropriate to the worker; and - (b) accessible by being both written and, in the case of communication with a worker, be explained.
 That explanation should be offered without the need for a request from the injured worker; and - (c) timely, so that communication with both the injured worker and the Assessor is prompt and relevant to the next step in the assessment process.
-All relevant documents and information is to be provided to the Assessor to allow for preparation before the examination (and as a guide, these documents and information should be provided 10 business days before the examination).
-Where clarification is required, that should be sought, addressed and responded to promptly (and as a guide, within ten business days) to enable the completion of an assessment; and - (d) transparent, so that the parties concerned with the assessment all have an opportunity to contribute information to the assessment.
+All relevant documents and information are to be provided to the Assessor to allow for sufficient preparation before the examination (as a guide, these documents and information should be provided 10 business days before the examination).
+Where clarification is required, that should be sought, addressed and responded to promptly (as a guide, within 10 business days) to enable the completion of an Assessment; and - (d) transparent, so that all parties concerned with the Assessment have an opportunity to contribute information to the Assessment.
 The parties should also have access to the information contributed by the other parties and are entitled to the written correspondence between the other parties, contemporaneously with it being sent; and - (e) respectful and polite.

-As stated in paragraph 1.17 of the proposed Guidelines, an Assessor may provide information in advance and, to the extent necessary at the assessment, should explain to an injured worker:
+An Assessor may provide information in advance and, to the extent necessary at the Assessment, should explain to an injured worker:

-- (a) who the Assessor is, and the Assessor's role in the assessment; and - (b) the worker's role in the assessment including their need to contribute information to the assessment; and - (c) how the assessment will proceed in terms specific to the impairment being assessed; and - (d) the need for any physical examination that may be undertaken by the Assessor including, for example, any physical manipulation to measure range of movement, but an Assessor should not provide any opinion to the worker about the outcome of the assessment, or their claim.
+- (a) who the Assessor is, and their role in the Assessment; and - (b) the injured worker's role in the Assessment including their need to contribute information to the Assessment; and - (c) how the Assessment will proceed in terms specific to the impairment being assessed; and - (d) the need for any physical examination that may be undertaken by the Assessor such as any physical manipulation to measure range of movement.

+An Assessor should not provide any opinion to the worker about the outcome of the Assessment, or their work injury claim.